thinkshout/salesforce/README.txt

    "Salesforce API Settings" fieldset.
 Save that configuration.

-2) Click on the "Fieldmaps" local task, and create a fieldmap between Drupal and SalesForce objects.
+2) Click on the "Fieldmaps" local task, and create a fieldmap between Drupal and Salesforce objects.

-3) If you left the "automatic" box checked, the next time a Drupal object is created, it will create a corresponding object in SalesForce.
-Alternatively, you can click the "salesforce" tab on any node which you've established a mapping for and manually create a SalesForce object for it.
+3) If you left the "automatic" box checked, the next time a Drupal object is created, it will create a corresponding object in Salesforce.
+Alternatively, you can click the "salesforce" tab on any node which you've established a mapping for and manually create a Salesforce object for it.